HL7/fhir-mCODE-ig/input/pagecontent/conformance-general.md

 #### Use `meta.profile` to Signal Conformance

-Participants SHOULD populate `meta.profile` elements for all resources to indicate which profiles the resources should conform to.
-Participants SHOULD also implement [profile search](https://www.hl7.org/fhir/search.html#profile), which allows participants to query using the `_profile` parameter to return resources conforming to the profiles declared in `meta.profile`.
+Participants SHOULD populate `meta.profile` elements for all resources to indicate which profiles the resources claim to conform to.
+Servers SHOULD also implement [profile search](https://www.hl7.org/fhir/search.html#profile), which allows participants to query using the `_profile` parameter to return resources conforming to the profiles declared in `meta.profile`.

 Profile search and population of `meta.profile` originate as "SHALL" requirements in the base FHIR specification; they are not an additional requirements imposed by mCODE.
 However, in practice, few implementations have followed these requirements.
 Refer to the [FHIR Documentation on supported profiles](https://www.hl7.org/fhir/profiling.html#CapabilityStatement.rest.resource.supportedProfile) for details.